-The primary activity of the Fellow will be the participation in patient-oriented research, including taking a primary operational role in at least one major MGH-based research project through the term of the Fellowship.
+The primary activity of the Fellow will be the participation in patient-oriented research, including taking a primary operational role in at least one major Mass General-based research project through the term of the Fellowship.
 Topics for research projects vary from year to year.
-The Fellow will be assigned a topic based on clinical interest, application to the home institution, and MGH resources.
+The Fellow will be assigned a topic based on clinical interest, application to the home institution, and Mass General resources.
 Current opportunities (subject to change) include potential work in the following clinical areas:

-- Outcomes of patients treated at MGH for bisphosphonate-related osteonecrosis of the jaws
+- Outcomes of patients treated at Mass General for bisphosphonate-related osteonecrosis of the jaws

 - Outcomes following management of maxillofacial trauma as a risk factor for cervical spine injuries

 - Implants and implant survival